After 15 weeks without a Formula 1 race, the 2021 season roars into life on Sunday March 28 with the Bahrain Grand Prix.

 The Bahrain International Circuit has played host to the Bahrain Grand Prix since the inaugural race in 2004.

-Based in Sakhir, the ‘Grand Prix Circuit’ covers a distance of 3.363 miles and features 15 turns, and was the first Formula 1 race to be held in the Middle East.
+Based in Sakhir, the ‘Grand Prix Circuit’ covers a distance of 5.412km, features 15 turns and was the first Formula 1 race to be held in the Middle East.

 Initially, the Bahrain Grand Prix was held during daylight hours but from 2014, to commemorate the 10th anniversary of the first staging of the Bahrain Grand Prix, the event became a night race.

-Seven-time World Champion Michael Schumacher had the honour of winning the first Bahrain Grand Prix for Ferrari in 2004, while Fernando Alonso was the first repeat winner of the race, taking P1 in 2005 and again in 2006 after seeing off Schumacher in a race-long battle, making 2006 one of the all-time classic Bahrain GPs.
+Michael Schumacher, the seven-time former World Champion, had the honour of winning the first Bahrain Grand Prix for Ferrari in 2004, while Fernando Alonso was the first repeat winner of the race, in 2005 and again the following year.
+In 2006, he saw off Schumacher in a race-long battle, making it one of the all-time classic Bahrain GPs.

-The 2014 Bahrain Grand Prix can be uttered in the same sentence, as Lewis Hamilton came out on top against then Mercedes team-mate Nico Rosberg in a back-and-forth battle to the line.
+The 2014 Bahrain Grand Prix can be uttered in the same sentence as Lewis Hamilton came out on top against his Mercedes team-mate Nico Rosberg in a back-and-forth battle to the line.

 Pay-TV broadcaster Sky Sports will show the entire race weekend on its dedicated Sky Sports F1 channel.
 You can also access a live stream of the coverage via Now TV.